Scooletz/Presentations/GentleLowLevelConcurrency/content.md

 ## A volatile shopping basket

-Let's introduce ➡️ operation to ensure some **ordering for external observers**:
+Let's introduce ➡️ operator to ensure some **ordering for external observers**:

-🥕, 🥔, ➡️, 🧺
+🥕, 🥔, ➡️🧺

 which means that for an external observer: